oceanprotocol-archive/OEPs/11/README.md

           ],
       ...
       ],
-      # A generic event listener would take the event payload and pass it to the corresponding function.
+      # A generic event listener:
-      # A generic event listener only listens for events with the particular service identifier.
+      # - listens for events with the particular service identifier
+      # - takes the event payload and pass it to the corresponding function
+      # - passes a service definition into every event handler
       'events': {
         'PaymentLocked': {
           'actor_type': ['publisher'], # or 'consumer'